getsentry/symbolicator/README.md

 ELF executable and `/symbols/_.debug/elf-buildid-sym-180a373d6afbabf0eb1f09be1bc45bd796a71085/_.debug` is a valid query for an ELF debug symbol.

+## Compression Support

+Symbolicator supports a range of compression formats (zlib, gzip, zstd and cab).
+For cab compression the `cabextract` binary needs to be installed.
+If the debug info file is already compressed it will be auto detected and extracted.
+For PE/PDB files symbolicator also supports the Microsoft convention of replacing the last character in the filename with an underscore.

 ## Symbol Server Proxy

 If the symstore proxy is enabled the symbolicator also acts as a symbol proxy.
 This means that